 And ...
 Again for Mary ...
 (Immaculate Conception day)

-And don’t forget to go to church services on Immaculate Conception day, December 8 (a holy day of obligation), the day when Mary mother of God was miraculously impregnated by God (Mary was married at the time so it was adultery).
+And don’t forget to go to church services on Immaculate Conception day, December 8 (a holy day of obligation), the day when Mary mother of God was miraculously impregnated by God (Mary was married at the time so it was adultery by God).
 Evidently Mary had a longer pregnancy than normal women since the birthday of Jesus is only 17 days later, which means her pregnancy took over a year.

 It has been said by sources allegedly written as far back as 100 CE that Jesus was not born of a virgin.
 Ebionites agree (source=St Irenaeus, Heresies 1:26:1 2).

 Mary has four days ...